Let's Talk Rubbish

 What happens to our recycling?

-HDC has appointed Smart Environmental to collect the yellow lidded wheelie bins and glass crates.
+HDC has appointed Waste Management to collect the kerbside yellow lidded wheelie bins and glass crates.
 The content of these containers is taken to the Materials Recovery Facility (MRF).
-The MRF is situated outside Thames and is a purpose built facility where the recycling is separated into different waste streams.
+The MRF is situated outside Thames and is a purpose-built facility where the recycling is separated into different waste streams.

 When other non-recyclable material gets into the wheelie bins this is considered contamination.
 When certain types of contaminated waste is tipped onto the conveyer belt for sorting, it can bring the machinery to a complete halt.
 The site shuts down so a thorough clean can be carried out.